Paul Golding: Coder, Builder, Transformer.

 Designer of the World's First GSM baseband chipset

-I was lead designer for the Enhanced Filter Co-Processor (EFCOP) that enabled the world’s first DSP chip for GSM basestations.
+Paul was lead engineer for the Enhanced Filter Co-Processor (EFCOP) that enabled the world’s first DSP chip for GSM basestations.
 This work produced over 10 keystone patents for Motorola in the GSM market.

 Featured Podcasts